ben-witham/Final-Project/bst.md

 ## How to Use and Code walkthrough

-The functions for tress are in this code [here.](/tree_together.py)
+The functions for trees are in this code [here.](/bst_together.py)

-Once you feel comfortable with the code try doing [this](/tree_problem.py) problem on your own.
+Once you feel comfortable with the code try doing [this](/bst_problem.py) problem on your own.

-Finally, once you've finished, you can look at [this](/tree_solution.py) possible solution and compare it to yours.
+Finally, once you've finished, you can look at [this](/bst_solution.py) possible solution and compare it to yours.

 Use [this](/README.md) to get back to the main page.